vvainola/buildcache/README.md

 zero issues (any problem that has emereged has of course been fixed), which gives it a good track record.

-With that said, BuildCache is still considered to be under development.
+With that said, BuildCache is still considered to be under development and things like configuration parameters and cache formats may change between 0.x versions.

+Once BuildCache has reached version 1.0, all releases will be fully backwards compatible within a major version (e.g. 1.x).

 ## Documentation